AdguardTeam/ExtendedCss/README.md

 <a id="extended-css-contains"></a>
 ### Pseudo-class `:contains()`

 This pseudo-class principle is very simple: it allows to select the elements that contain specified text or which content matches a specified regular expression.
+Regex flags are supported.
 Please note, that this pseudo-class uses `innerText` element property for matching (and not the `innerHTML`).

 #### `:contains()` syntax